LAMBA-23/LAMBA/docs/user-acceptance-tests.md

 This document contains maintained User Acceptance Test (UAT) scenarios for LAMBA, a mobile app for vehicle owners.

-UAT scenarios are stable product assets.
-Scenario IDs must stay stable over time: update valid scenarios in place, retire obsolete scenarios instead of deleting them, and create new IDs when the user goal changes materially.

-Week 4 execution results will be added after the recorded customer UAT session.
-Private recording links, exact private timecodes, customer names, credentials, and other confidential information must not be committed to the public repository.

 ## UAT-001: Register and create a vehicle profile

 - **Scenario ID:** UAT-001